glowkeeper/P3D/docs/labs/week2Session1.md

 #endif
 ```

-Also change the `write_color` function defined in `color.h` during the [previous lab](./week1Session2.md), so that it handles multi-sampled colour computations by averaging the colours of rays.
-That is necessary because a given pixel has several samples and rays are sent through each of those samples.
+Also change the `write_color` function defined in `color.h` during the [previous lab](./week1Session2.md), so that it achieves anti-aliasing by averaging the colours of rays.
+It does so by handling multi-sampled colour computations by recognising that a given pixel has several samples and rays are sent through each of those samples.
 The function described below uses the clamp function, defined in `helpers.h`, above, to ensure the colour produced stays within range.

 ```
 #ifndef COLOR_H